manuelbassani/teched2025-XP264/README.md

 - Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application deployed to one of the kyma clusters.

-- Additional software tools (that are pre-installed on your SAP TECHED 2025 Client laptops)
+- Additional software tools (that are pre-installed on your SAP TECHED 2025 Client laptops) include:

   kubectl plugins | jq | Kyma CLI |
   -- | :--: | -- |
-  install [krew.exe](https://github.com/kubernetes-sigs/krew/releases/download/v0.4.5/krew.exe) | install jq with `winget install jqlang.jq` | download [kyma cli](https://github.com/kyma-project/cli/releases/download/3.2.0/kyma_Windows_x86_64.zip)
+  [krew.exe](https://github.com/kubernetes-sigs/krew/releases/download/v0.4.5/krew.exe) | install jq with `winget install jqlang.jq` | download [kyma cli](https://github.com/kyma-project/cli/releases/download/3.2.0/kyma_Windows_x86_64.zip)
-  installing the oidc-login plugin | |
+  oidc-login plugin | |
-  install view-serviceaccount-kubeconfig plugin | |
+  view-serviceaccount-kubeconfig | |

 ## [Let's get started...](exercises/ex0/)